KirillSemennikov2803/HoneyPress/README.md

 > db.payloads.count()
 ```

-#### Finding payloads that are not equal to the hashes in this list:
+#### Finding payloads that are not equal to the hashes in this list (deprecated, more docs coming soon):
 ```javascript
 db.payloads.find({'payload.hash': {$nin: ['41f60189b27ae89fd883c78f9f01a793a77d7d4517adadc369373f86198b941a', 'e93f4e3a86193773f4b0e18d313645686a6d210cb73aabac172228d33a75c92b']}}, {'payload.data': 1}).pretty()
 ```